If You Believe (George Harrison song): Composition

 "If You Believe" is a pop-rock song in 4/4 time and set to a heavy rock beat.
 The key throughout is C major.
 The structure of the composition is an instrumental passage followed by a verse and a chorus, followed by a second round of the same three sections, with repeated choruses to close the song.
 (Note: In I, Me, Mine, Harrison says he edited the song down after recording it.
 One of his early drafts reproduced in the book includes three verses rather than two.)
-The verses comprise two rounds of six-bar passages, with a chord pattern of C, C7, F, F minor, G and G7.
+The verses comprise two rounds of six-bar passages, with a chord pattern of C, C^{7}, F, Fm, G and G^{7}.
 The choruses use the first five of these chords but extend the phrasing on C and F and introduce a half-bar (over which the C7 chord is played), so that each of the two rounds lasts for six-and-a-half bars.

 Author Simon Leng comments that the adoption of a three-word title recalls Harrison's early 1970s hits "My Sweet Lord" and "Give Me Love", and that, with "If You Believe", he and Wright add a "gospel-infused hook" to that formula.
 In the lyrics, Harrison espouses the idea that all things are possible and, in author Ian Inglis' description, that "The secret is simply to have faith and believe, in oneself and in others."
 In the first verse, he sings of the choice between "worry[ing] your life away" and embracing transcendence by "Wak[ing] up to the love that flows on around you".

 Theologian Dale Allison views the song as an example of Harrison blending Christian and Hindu teachings.
 He cites the chorus' reference to belief in first "you" and then "me" (with the latter term referring to God) as an exhortation to recognise that "the kingdom of God is within", since "the listeners' belief in themselves ('you') is correlated with their belief in God ('me')."
 Allison views the line "Get up, you have all your needs – pray" as similarly reflecting a Hindu message, whereby the individual possesses "divine attributes" that can be realised.
 By contrast, he identifies the line "Everything you thought is possible if you believe" as a likely biblical quotation, from the New Testament gospels of Matthew, Mark and Luke.